Sierra Chart Does not Support External Service API Components

 This is an open complaint about this practice.
 As we previously said, we are not supporting client-side API components any longer, if they run within the address space of a program.
 You need to recognize that you are an external service with systems located elsewhere on the Internet and what you are providing is a request and response based service and/or a streaming data service.

 The only reasonable way to interface to your systems is using a network socket.
 Trying to wrap up your service into an API which runs into an address space of another program, never has worked well because simply the concept is incompatible with the type of service you are providing.

 If you really want to know the truth, the author has had it with API components.
-API components make us look like idiots and incompetent programmers, have caused us to suffer massively with numerous problems and wasted programming effort, have caused us to waste enormous amounts of time understanding and working with stupid API components.
+API components make us look like idiots and incompetent programmers, have caused us to suffer massively with numerous problems, wasted programming time, wasted support time, and have caused us to waste enormous amounts of time understanding and working with stupid API components.
 It has been extremely detrimental, harmful and a very awful experience working with API components.
 Please do not mention them to us.

 Many of our users have read this particular page, and those who understand the subject, 100% agree with what we have said.

 In the case where encryption is required, SSL/TLS can be used.
 Sierra Chart supports SSL/TLS (secure sockets layer) through the use of Open SSL for encryption.